-Upon attempting to sit, I was shocked to discover that this vision of ecstacy did not immediately manifest.
+Upon attempting to actually sit in meditation, I was shocked to discover that this vision of ecstasy did not immediately manifest.
 I fidgeted.
 I itched.
 It was boring.
 I coughed.
 My hips hurt.
 My mind wandered.
 My legs fell asleep.
 I fidgeted some more.
 I got lost in fantasies.
 The sad reality was that I really disliked sitting still—an essential ingredient in the practice of mindfulness.
 My body just wasn’t ready to be ignored, or to ignite into some sort of astral ecstasy.

 The Body Is the Solution

 Understanding from the very beginning, you can save yourself years of hardship and struggle.
 With a little guidance, even the first steps can be relatively easy.
 And when you begin to really touch the body deeply, to connect with it, to know it inside out, and to love it, you will begin to be at home in your skin, and at home in the universe.

 Feel Your Way

 You get into the actual, earthly contact of body sensation; you feel it in the meat, so to speak.
 Not in your head.
 In your body.
 Notice if you can get into the sensation in the bottoms of your feet in that way.
 There are the pads of the toes, the soles, the arches, and the solidity of the heels.
 Feel each area of sensation individually.
 And then feel them all together again.
 This is actual contact with body sensation.
-This is meditating on the body.
+This is mindfulness of the body.
 This is where to begin.

 foot photo by foshydog